Skip to main content

 The UK is unique in Europe in not having a time limit on detention.
 Indefinite detention causes anxiety, stress and can exacerbate existing mental health issues.

-Why are migrants held indefinitely in detention on the authority of Home Office civil servants without going before a judge, even if they have committed no crime?
-Find out the facts about Detention by looking at some of these sites:
+Migrants can be held indefinitely in detention on the authority of Home Office civil servants without going before a judge, even if they have committed no crime Find out the facts about Detention by looking at some of these sites:

 1. Detention Forum: A coalition of lead campaigning groups working nationally for reform on issues of detention. https://detentionforum.org.uk